April 1, 2026

 So what's going wrong?

 Encryption protects the content of your messages.
-It does not protect the fact that you are sending messages.
+It does nothing about who you had to become to send them.
 These are two very different things.

 Encryption protects what you say.
-It does nothing to protect the fact that you're saying it privately.
+It does nothing to protect who you had to be to say it.

 Metadata Is the Real Threat

-WhatsApp cannot read your messages.
-That part is true.
-But WhatsApp knows exactly who you talk to, when you talk to them, how often, and for how long.
+A mainstream messenger cannot read your messages.
+That part is often true.
+But it still knows exactly who you talk to, when you talk to them, how often, and for how long.
 This is called metadata, and it is arguably more dangerous than the messages themselves.

 Former NSA director Michael Hayden once said: "We kill people based on metadata."

 Metadata has been used in court cases to establish relationships between suspects.
 It has been used in immigration proceedings to prove connections.
 It has been subpoenaed by law enforcement agencies around the world.
-WhatsApp has complied with these requests because it can -- the metadata was never encrypted in the first place.
+Mainstream apps have complied with these requests because they can -- the metadata was never encrypted in the first place.

 What Actual Privacy Looks Like